AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Installation

-You are suggested to use `Anaconda` to create a virtual environment for the project.
-See [here](https://docs.anaconda.com/anaconda/install/index.html) for the installation guide of `Anaconda` for different OS distributions.
+We recommend the use of [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create a virtual environment for the project.

-After installing `Anaconda`, run the following commands
+Run the following commands to install the Dukietown simulator:
 ```
 # create a clean environment with python 3.8
 conda create --name duckietown python=3.8